Nic Chien: 2017–2024: Matilda, concert appearances, and visual arts

+2025–present: Into the Woods and Spring Awakening

+In 2025, Chien was cast as Jack in a Philippine production of Into the Woods, opposite Lea Salonga as the Witch.
+The show ran at the Samsung Performing Arts Theater in Makati from August through September, with extended performances following strong audience demand.
+Critics highlighted his vocal performance and stage presence, identifying him as a promising emerging figure in Philippine and international musical theatre.

+From February 13 to March 22, 2026, he will perform as Moritz in Spring Awakening at the Black Box at the Proscenium Theater in Makati.

+Personal life

 In January 2025, Chien began testosterone therapy as part of his gender transition, later describing the experience as challenging but supported by his family.
-In interviews, he has emphasized the importance of affirming parenting, while Salonga has spoken publicly about prioritizing empathy and safety for her son.
-Later in 2025, Chien was cast as Jack in a Philippine production of Into the Woods, opposite Salonga as the Witch.
-The show is running at the Samsung Performing Arts Theater in Makati and will run from August through September, with extended performances following strong audience demand.
-Critics have highlighted his vocal performance and stage presence, identifying him as a promising emerging figure in Philippine and international musical theatre.
+In interviews, he has emphasized the importance of affirming parenting, while his mother has spoken publicly about prioritizing empathy and safety for her son.

-Personal life

 Chien underwent top surgery in September 2025.